-How our ardent souls are yearning

-For the joys that wait us there!
-And we haste to barge our treasure
+How our ardent souls are yearning For the joys that wait us there!

-On the river of Thy pleasure,
+And we haste to barge our treasure On the river of Thy pleasure, vaits the ransomed throng.

 In the home where life eternal Awaits the ransomed throng.